Teeboy Kamara

 Teeboy Kamara (born 18 May 1996) is a soccer player who plays as a forward for Bayswater City in the NPL WA.
 Born in Liberia, he has represented Australia at youth level.

 Early life

-Kamara was born in 1996 in Liberia.
-He left with his family, arriving in Australia as a refugee in the early 2000s.
+Kamara was born in on 18 May 1996 in Liberia.
+He left with his mother and siblings, arriving in Australia as a refugee at the age of six in 2002, to escape the civil war in his homeland.
+His stepfather was the goalkeeper coach of the Liberia national football team.